 Lattice Seed Stitch

 This pattern looks like a lattice window, hence the name.
-In between the latticing is the seed stitch texture.
+In between the latticing is the seed stitches texture.
 It’d be great for scarves and shawls or other accessories.
+Read the written pattern carefully so the structure stays even.

 Little Raindrops Stitch